Project Launch date: Friday 25th February 2022

 The outputs of this project will advance and expand our understanding of patients living with myeloma, which will inform future research and the care and treatment of patients.

-This project will be managed by MPE and conducted by the University of Stirling.
+This project is managed by MPE and conducted by the University of Stirling.

-Recruitment will be led by MPE and its German, Polish and Czech members.
+Recruitment was led by MPE and its German, Polish and Czech members.